meow-watermelon/ecm/README.md

 `integer_length`: returns the length of an integer

 `string_occurrence`: returns a pointer to a structure struct `string_occurrence_info` containing information about the occurrences of a specified character within the input string

+`string_reverse`: returns a reversed string of an input string